famebot/chromagen/README.md

 ```

 Since [v1](https://github.com/famebot/chromagen/releases/tag/v1.0.0), Chromagen
-returns mixing values that are not hues with the percent symbol already
+returns the percent symbol with all mixing values except hues.
-included.

 Check [`src/index.js`](./src/index.js) for the nitty gritty.
 We summarize
 breaking changes in the [changelog](./CHANGELOG.md) and the